EPN-V2

 • evaluate social/health policy outputs and outcomes

-Students must submit a work requirement of at least four pages, not including tables and references, written preferably in groups of max 4 students.
+Students must submit a work requirement of at least 3000 words on a course topic, preferably written in groups of 3-5 students.
 Students must have approval from the course lecturer in order to write individually.
 The paper must be approved by the course lecturer.
 Students whose papers are not approved after the first submission will be given the chance to resubmit once.

 Papers that are not approved after two submissions will disqualify students from sitting the final examination.

-The papers are to be presented at a seminar, or poster session, or zoom gathering.
-Participation in the seminar, or poster session, or zoom gathering is a mandatory part of the work requirement.
+The papers are to be presented at a seminar or poster session.
+Participation in the seminar or poster session is a mandatory part of the work requirement.